-- 1. This report provides an updated Bayesian age-structured stock assessment of Patagonian toothfish Dissostichus eleginoides in Falkland Islands waters, using data up to the end of 2022.
-A new feature of this assessment is the inclusion of toothfish tag-release and tag-recapture data into the model. - 2.
-The initial spawning stock biomass SSB_0 was estimated at 24,429 tonnes, and the current spawning stock biomass SSB{2022} at 11,416 tonnes, both lower than in the previous assessment (by 8.9 and 4.9%, respectively). - 3.
-The ratio of current spawning stock biomass to initial spawning stock biomass (SSB{2022}/SSB_0) was estimated at 0.467, slightly lower than in the previous assessment (by 3.5%).
-According to established harvest control rules (HCR), SSB{2022}/SSB_0 ratio places the stock in the expansion range. - 4.
-Projections from the current model indicated that SSB/SSB0 ratio will drop to the target range by 2026 and remain within the target range until the end of the 35-year projection period. - 5.
+- 1. This report provides an updated integrated stock assessment of Patagonian toothfish Dissostichus eleginoides in Falkland Islands waters, using data up to the end of 2023. - 2.
+The initial spawning stock biomass SSB_0 was estimated at 25,942 tonnes, and the current spawning stock biomass SSB{2023} at 12,728 tonnes; both higher than in the 2023 assessment (by 5.8 and 10.3%, respectively). - 3.
+The ratio of current spawning stock biomass to initial spawning stock biomass (SSB2023/SSB0) was estimated at 0.491, slightly higher than in the 2023 assessment (by 5.1%) but comparable to the 2022 assessment estimate.
+According to established harvest control rules (HCR), the SSB2023/SSB0 ratio places the stock in the expansion range. - 4.
+Projections from the current model indicated that the SSB/SSB0 ratio will drop and remain in the target range during 2029-2045. - 5.
 Based on HCR, the recommendation is to maintain toothfish annual TAC in the longline fishery at its current level of 1,040 tonnes.